-(a) Energy did not report U-236 results for any samples.
+(b) Energy did not report U-236 results for one of the five samples.

-Health and Energy C-14 concentrations in water samples are in fair agreement.
+Health and Energy C-14 concentrations in water samples are in poor agreement.
 Figure 3.2.2 shows all of the C-14 split data.
-Because the large range of concentrations in Figure 3.2.2 obscures the results at lower concentrations, the lower concentration data are shown in
+Because the large range of concentrations in Figure 3.2.2 obscures the results at lower concentrations, the lower concentration data are shown in Figure 3.2.3.
+For three of the four split samples, the difference in concentrations is significantly greater than the sum of Health's and Energy's uncertainty bars.

-Figure 3.2.3.
-Three of the results are in good agreement, in that the Health and Energy error bars overlap; however, three of the results are in significant disagreement.

 Historically, C-14 results for water samples have ranged from fair to poor agreement.
-Figure 3.2.4 shows the scatter plot for historical Health and Energy split C-14 results in water samples.
-The plot shows a systematic bias, where Energy consistently reports higher concentrations than Health.
+Energy often reports higher concentrations than Health.

-The C-14 result reported by both Health and Energy at 199-K-106A is anomalously high compared to historical data at that well, as C-14 concentrations have been increasing over the last five years.
-Health's historical data at this groundwater well are shown in Figure 3.2.5.
+The C-14 concentrations reported by both Health and Energy for groundwater samples collected in 2016 and 2017 at well 199-K-106A were anomalously high compared to historical data.
+However, for this 2018 reporting period, the concentrations are similar to those prior to 2016, as shown in Figure 3.2.4.